 Am I eligible to apply?

-Any second- or third-year Deakin student currently studying the Bachelor of Food and Nutrition Sciences or Bachelor of Health Sciences majoring in Food Studies or Nutrition is eligible to apply.
+Any third year Deakin student currently studying the Bachelor of Food and Nutrition Sciences or Bachelor of Health Sciences majoring in Food Studies or Nutrition is eligible to apply.

 A WAM score of 65 or above is advised.

 Important information before you apply